SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 15 September 2022 – Fix – CloudGateway 2.9.5 – Problem in CloudGateway process if MaintenanceSettings.xml contained invalid URLs [ID_34341]

 If URLs in the file *MaintenanceSettings.xml* were not configured correctly, a problem could occur in the CloudGateway process.
+This happened specifically when DataMiner upgrades caused the HTTP URL to end with a new line.

-With CloudGateway 2.9.5 (included in Cloud Pack version 2.8.2), URLs in *MaintenanceSettings.xml* will be trimmed and parsed to URIs to prevent this, so that CloudGateway will no longer get this problem at runtime.
-However, note that CloudGateway may still fail to start up if a URL in *MaintenanceSettings.xml* is invalid.
+With CloudGateway 2.9.5 (included in Cloud Pack version 2.8.2), all URLs from configuration files will be trimmed to prevent this, so that CloudGateway will no longer get this problem at runtime.
+However, note that CloudGateway may still fail to start up if a URL in a configuration file is invalid.

 #### 15 September 2022 – Fix – CoreGateway 2.11.5 – Incorrect information event when connector was deployed [ID_34325]

-When a connector was deployed, the corresponding information event incorrectly mentioned that this was done with the SLNetClientTest tool.
+When a connector was deployed via DCP, the corresponding information event incorrectly mentioned that this was done with the SLNetClientTest tool.

 With CoreGateway 2.11.5 (included in Cloud Pack version 2.8.2), the information event will have the correct format `New Client Registered - <UserName> @ <ComputerName> with DataMiner Cloud Platform`.